 FLOWCHART AND MINI GAME

-Playing this game, requires you to navigate through a flowchart system.
+Playing this game requires you to navigate through a flowchart system.
 I don’t really find this troublesome at all since it kind of works to the game’s advantage when trying to determine the story branches you’re in as well as getting to the endings you’re aiming for.
 I guess the only con I can point out regarding the flowchart system is that the side stories won’t automatically play when you’re going for a character’s route.
 You will need to load the flowchart and unlock the short stories to watch them separately.
-So to those who’s fond of auto-plays this may come out a bit bothersome, but you’ll get used to it eventually.
+So to those who are fond of auto-plays, this may come out a bit bothersome, but you’ll get used to it eventually.

 Butterfly Hunt Mini Game

 You will only get to play this mini-game on chapters 2:2 and 4:1.
 The game requires you to hunt for ‘monsters‘ in the form of butterflies, locking targets to shoot them.
 The trick is to lock as many targets as you can before firing a shot, that way you’ll get more points than usual.
 You’ll need to aim for a score of A or S to unlock trophies (on PSVita).
 You’ll also need these points when unlocking short stories in the flowchart.